-What do we do when one of them breaks?
+What do I do when one of them breaks?

 It happens all the time

-People leave our lives for all sorts of reasons, we don't always understand why.
-We might not get the answers we ask for, or answers we want.
+I acknowledge that people leave my lives for all sorts of reasons, I don't always understand why.
+I might not get the answers I ask for, nor the answer I need or the answers I want.
 Maybe, no answer at all.

-Try not to focus too much on regrets of the past, or on what you could have done differently.
+I try not to focus too much on regrets of the past, or on what I could've have done differently.
 It's done.
-The only thing you can change is how your feelings about it affect you now.

 There are indeed some relationships that are worth fighting for, or perhaps worth revisiting in the future.
-Maybe you're/they're just not ready for what you're/they're offering at present.
+Maybe I/they were just not ready for what I/they were offering at present.